ahauser31/vim-latex-live-preview/README.md

 Installation
 ------------

-Before installing, you need to make sure your Vim version is later than 7.3.
+Before installing, you need to make sure you are using a recent version of Neovim.

 ### [vim-plug](https://github.com/junegunn/vim-plug)